Sense of Place and the Art of Interpretation

 Meet Your Trainer

-Erica Wheeler is an interpretive trainer, visitor experience specialist, and founder of Sense of Place Consulting.
+Erica Wheeler is an interpretive trainer and founder of Sense of Place Consulting.

-Her background in natural history, conservation, writing, and the performing arts come together in training that's been honed through decades of in-the-field experience supporting teams across parks, heritage sites, and museums nationwide.
+Her background in natural history, conservation, writing, and the performing arts informs training developed through decades of field experience with parks, heritage sites, and museums nationwide.

 Prior Training Sites Include